Activity and Program-based Benchmarking Initiative

 APB is the assessment of utilities’ costs at a more targeted level of a specific activity or program.

-Benefits of APB for Stakeholders:
+Benefits of APB for stakeholders:

 For Customers – APB provides consistent evaluation and transparent reporting to customers about their utility’s performance relative to other utilities and relative to previous years.
 This provides further insight into whether their utility is delivering value in terms that are meaningful to customers.